User Tools

 This problem seems unsolvable without drastically expanding surveillance and reducing individual freedoms, which would inevitably turn even fairly liberal states into totalitarian dictatorships.
 In addition, there is a claim that the risk of global catastrophes that are very distant in time, such as climate change, may require a high level of cooperation and unity of purpose among people that democratic and liberal societies cannot achieve because of the relaxed system of international deliberation and decision-making.
 This means that the totalitarian world has a better chance to cope with such threats if they and the methods of their solution are identified.

-It should also be mentioned that totalitarianism of the future will be extremely resilient compared to any historical example.
+It should also be mentioned that future totalitarianism will be extremely resilient compared to any historical example.
 The development of the understanding of social and psychological mechanisms, as well as means of surveillance, up to and including the creation of molecular nanotechnology, will completely eliminate private space from the gaze of the state.
 Increasing longevity will help alleviate leadership succession crises; one will not be able to count on a dictator simply dying sooner or later.
 Also, the biotechnology of the future could be used in unethical ways to brainwash people.
 At least considerations in such a direction already exist.
-For example, a study from the Naval Postgraduate School in Monterey, California, suggests using oxytocin (by spraying it into the air) for police and military purposes, including scenarios in which people who are protesting or rebelling against the authorities have to be stimulated to build trust and make agreements[7].
+For example, one military study suggests using oxytocin (by spraying it into the air) for police and military purposes, including scenarios in which people who are protesting or rebelling against the authorities have to be stimulated to build trust and make agreements[7].
 Of course, the efficacy of such an idea is debatable, but we will not rule out the scenario that totalitarian regimes of the future will resort to similar practices that will work.

 Finally, we should not forget such a phenomenon as the “tragedy of the commons.”
 If some resources are shared, such as the world ocean, the atmosphere, national parks, or pastures, some people will overexploit them because the costs of such behavior are distributed to all members of society instead of being passed entirely to those who engage in such exploitation.
 Furthermore, overexploitation by the current generation could potentially deprive future generations of these resources.
 Among the possible solutions to this problem are the following options, not all of which are good, but they were chosen because of the lack of alternatives: abandoning the very idea of common use of resources, including their complete transfer to private ownership (private and enclosed property will seldom be overexploited, as the losses will be paid by concrete people), limiting the birth rate, and making it mandatory for all users of a common resource to participate in a democratic process of coordinating their actions[8][9].
 But perhaps we should also look at the people themselves, who tend to overexploit resources, openly and intentionally ignoring the interests of others.
 Why would anyone, for example, dump toxic waste into the environment when it is common knowledge that this can cause serious harm to the ecology and even the health of others?
 We will answer this question a little later.